UberDever/skobki/README.md

 Indices `start` and `end` encode a span of tokens that compose the node. `count` is used to encode how many children given nodes has. `parent` is used to reference parent node of the current node. `next_sibling` is used to reference next sibling on the same level as the current node.

 The children of a particular node need to go immediately after the node itself.
 "Immediately after" specifies correponding location in the node collection that composes the document tree.
 This is reminiscent of the in-order tree traversal of a parsed tree.

+TODO: be explicit about errors

+## Diagrams

+TODO: lexer and parser as a diagrams with explicit links on a particular example

 # More examples